-Right now in Belgium the sales month is reaching its climax and will keep dominating the main street till the end of January (and sometimes even beyond that).
+Iin Belgium the shopping season is in full swing with the January sales month reaching its climax.
+It will keep dominating the main street till the end of January (and sometimes even beyond that).

 For all of January (and again in August) shops and online stores try to tempt you with “amazing deals”, “huge discounts”, “super sales”, etc. It’s the perfect time for us looking to reach FIRE to make purchases we held off, right?